-The warehousing effort will require ongoing cooperation from several different stakeholders and a lack of participation presents a major risk for the success of the data warehouse.
-The governing board should provide a voice for stakeholders to meet their continuing (and possibly changing) needs and incentivize continued participation.
+The warehousing effort will require ongoing cooperation from several different stakeholders, and a lack of participation presents a major risk for the success of the data warehouse.
+The governing board should provide a voice for stakeholders to meet their continuing (and changing) needs and incentivize continued participation.

-Relevant stakeholders include any entity that is feeding data into the system, this may include, the Probation Department, the Court, the Office of the Sheriff, and Health and Human Services.
+Relevant stakeholders include any entity that is feeding data into the system, this may include, the Probation Department, the Court, the Sheriff's Office, Health Services, and Human Assistance.
 Other stakeholders include external users of the data.
-No external researchers are described in this document, but it is possible that in the future, Yolo County will have continuing relationships with other entities who may make use of the data.
+No external researchers are described in this document, but it is possible that in the future Sacramento County will have continuing relationships with other entities who may make use of the data.